JameChou/config/tech/nvim_markdown.md

 `:InstantMarkdownStop` to stop the preview process & close the tab in borwser.

 ### Snippets for Markdown
+Create a new folder called `ftplgin`, `~/.config/nvim`  then create a new file `markdown.vim`, paste the follow lines, restart the nvim.

 ```vim
 "autocmd Filetype markdown map <leader>w yiWi[<esc>Ea](<esc>pa)
 autocmd Filetype markdown inoremap <buffer> ,f <Esc>/<++><CR>:nohlsearch<CR>"_c4l